 The colours and textures of the ever-changing skies, seas, coastline and accompanying landscape are a constant source influencing her explorations within the ceramic materials, where each vessel becomes its own painting and can reflect a particular moment in time.
 The flick of a paintbrush for

 example, the marks made, the tools used, and the surrounding environment all play their part in this.
 Coastal colours feature regularly in the collections with strong navy blues or muted tonal combinations of soft blues reminiscent of the sky and sea; others are slightly bolder or with a focus on greenery that may be more representative of those colours you would find across the hills or amongst the garden.

-The construction of these vessel forms, has evolved over several years, and incorporates my research into tea caddies from the V&A collection – which has most notably informed the more oval shapes within this series of work.
-The continuation of the markmaking, the story or the view travels around the multi-faceted panels with an effortless flow of movement, softly punctuated by a considered coloured seam or join.
+Emily’s construction process has developed and refined to a point where early influences of dressmaking patterns, juxtaposition of colour and texture, are combined with this painterly approach of surface treatment.
+She continues to make reference to the tea caddies from the V&A collection for exploration of form, which in turn inform the continuation of markmaking, where the story or the view travels around the multi-faceted panels with an effortless flow of movement, softly punctuated by a considered coloured seam or join.

 All vessels are slabbuilt using a white earthenware body which is then treated to layers of decorating slip to achieve the desired depth of surface.
 Pieces often go through multiple firings and as each is individual, the process of building up the surface varies accordingly.
 Each handcrafted vessel remains individual, each one a unique painting in clay.View Collection